 - The FDA has approved this non-ablative fractional laser technology for home use.

-- The Tria laser has a 1-year warranty.
+- The Tria laser device has a 1-year warranty.

 How Do You Use the Tria SmoothBeauty Laser?